ChristianGracia/Python/README.md

-Repo for working with Python
+Repo for exercises with Python
-Starting with the basics because I dont have any prior experience with Python